-Migrant kids separated for 6 years from family by US government
+The Disappeared

 When children who are alone and detained experience behavioral problems, ORR sometimes sends them to therapeutic facilities like SandyPines Residential Treatment Center in Tequesta, north of Miami.
 Sources indicate that the girl spent four months there.

-It was around this time that the girl’s family says they lost contact.
+Her transfer there coincides with the period when the girl’s family says they lost contact.
 They do recall talking to her during a hospital stay, and SandyPines is known locally as a hospital, but it’s not clear if they talked to her while she was there.
 They remember hearing about Oregon and Massachusetts, but no one remembers her mentioning Florida.

 The girl’s time at SandyPines was relatively brief.
 By July 2015, sources indicate, she’d be turned over to another treatment center, one that’s become synonymous with the forced drugging of unaccompanied minors.